Kaiwen-Hou-KHou/OTMLE/index.md

 - **Chernozhukov, V., Galichon, A., Hallin, M., & Henry, M. (2017).
 Monge–Kantorovich depth, quantiles, ranks and signs.**
 - **Figalli, A., & Glaudo, F. (2021). _An invitation to optimal transport, Wasserstein distances, and gradient flows._**
 - **Gibbs, A. L., & Su, F. E. (2002).
 On choosing and bounding probability metrics. _International statistical review, 70_(3), 419-435.**
+- **Jordan, R., Kinderlehrer, D., & Otto, F. (1998).
+The variational formulation of the Fokker--Planck equation. _SIAM journal on mathematical analysis, 29_(1), 1-17.**
 - **Panaretos, V. M., & Zemel, Y. (2019).
 Statistical aspects of Wasserstein distances. _Annual review of statistics and its application, 6_(1), 405-431.**
 - **Panaretos, V. M., & Zemel, Y. (2020). _An invitation to statistics in Wasserstein space_ (p.
 147).
 Springer Nature.**
 - **Peyré, G., & Cuturi, M. (2019).
 Computational optimal transport: With applications to data science. _Foundations and Trends® in Machine Learning, 11_(5-6), 355-607.**